 5.1 General Provisions

-§ 300-6.1 Applicability of area, height and bulk regulations.
+§ 300-5.1.1Applicability of area, height and bulk regulations.

 The regulations for each district pertaining to lot area, dimensions, and residential floor space shall be as specified in this Article and set forth in the Table of Area Regulations and Table of Height and Bulk Regulations, and shall be subject to the further provisions of this Article.